This page has been translated automatically.

 We'll review more examples a bit later.

-The Visual Studio Code environment is known for its excellent debugging tools.
-You can test the source code of C# components while your application is running, whether the application is launched using the Play button directly in UnigineEditor (Attach) or created and running from the IDE (Launch).
+The Microsoft Visual Studio environment is known for its excellent debugging tools.
+You can test the source code of C++ components while your application is running, whether the application is launched via the SDK Browser or created and running from the IDE.

 Debugging in IDE#

-To compile all your components, build the application, and debug it by running it directly from the IDE (without switching to UnigineEditor and pressing Play), select Run → Run Debug:
+To compile all your components, build the application, and debug it by running it directly from the IDE, select Debug → Start Debugging (or press F5):

 Now you can add the necessary breakpoints and just press F5 to start the debugging process.